costajob/git_commands/README.md

     * [Aggregate](#aggregate)

 ## Workflow
-This script will facilitate adopting a subset of the branch-featuring workflow characterised by:
+This script facilitates adopting a subset of the branch-featuring workflow characterised by:
 * each feature will have its own branch
 * feature branches derive directly form master
-* integration of master to feature branch happens via rebasing
+* integration of master to feature branch happens via rebasing to maintain a straight commits line
 * force pushing of feature branches to origin is not an issue
 * release branches are created aggregating multiple branches